cmchenry/HumanActivityRecognition/Readme.md

 * ***human-activity-recognition.Rproj***
     * An RStudio project file for the repository.
 * ***Readme.md***
-    * This file, which provides an overview of the prjoect, the contents of the repository, how to run the code and the transformations used to create the tidy dataset.
+    * This file, which provides an overview of the project, the contents of the repository, how to run the code and the transformations used to create the tidy dataset.
 * ***CodeBook.md***
     * A codebook detailing the structure of the variables in the resulting tidy dataset.
 * ***UCI HAR Dataset***